 While you’re there, take a stroll through Huangpu Park and relax in the cool of the shaded gardens.

 The Bund is open day and night, but by far the best time to enjoy the experience is in the late afternoon and evening.
-Sitting back and watching the sun sink beneath the Huangpu River and gazing upon the lights of Pudong’s skyline light up the night sky is one of the absolute must-do activities in Shanghai.
+Sitting back and watching the sun sink beneath the Huangpu River and gazing upon the lights of Pudong’s skyline is as memorable an experience as any in Shanghai.